AIFictionFact/Projects_2021_G4-Hand_Drawn_Sudoku_Solver-/README.md

 to input into a sudoku solving algorithm.

 Resources used:

-\n-- Pre-made sudoku solver, downloaded in py/ipynb file using ==> !pip3 install py-sudoku
+-- Pre-made sudoku solver, downloaded in py/ipynb file using ==> !pip3 install py-sudoku

-\n-- Testing and training data downloaded from this page ==> https://www.aicrowd.com/challenges/ai-for-good-ai-blitz-3/problems/sudoku/dataset_files
+-- Testing and training data downloaded from this page ==> https://www.aicrowd.com/challenges/ai-for-good-ai-blitz-3/problems/sudoku/dataset_files

-\n-- MNIST dataset to train NN using strategies from lab 2 to recognize hand-drawn digits
+-- MNIST dataset to train NN using strategies from lab 2 to recognize hand-drawn digits

 HOW TO RUN THE PROJECT:
 1   Go to these shared google drive links and create shortcuts in your drive ("/content/drive/My Drive/<file>") to access these folders of the test/train sample datasets